taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

-The late morning sun filters into Asoka's sleeping bubble, a private eSyrup structure suspended in a tree just next to the Automata Central Hearth.
+The early morning sun filters into Asoka's sleeping bubble, a private eSyrup structure suspended in a tree just next to the Automata Central Hearth.
 Asoka's red hair, splayed out on the pillow in their eSyrup hammock, glistens in the bright light.
 Iri is splayed out on top of Asoka's chest, snoring peacefully.
 Asoka's jacket, head scarf, and face veil hang on the tree trunk next to one of the hammock's anchor points.
 On the massive tree branch extending out underneath Asoka's hammock, Asoka's boots and socks are neatly placed, just underneath the jacket and head gear.
 Asoka's gloves are tucked into the jacket pockets, fabric fingers curling over the edge of the pocket openings.
 On another hook on the main trunk, on the other side of Asoka's hammock anchor, is a cloth water canteen.

 Asoka slowly opens their eyes and stares at the fractal patterns of tree branches above their hammock, dappled light softened by the filtration of their sleeping bubble and the various other sleeping bubbles suspended in the tree above theirs.
 Shadows show hammocks and various belongings in the other sleeping bubbles, but at the moment, all of the other sleeping bubbles are empty of people.